abitofabi/sprints/snowflake-snowpro-core/README.md

-s# ❄️ Snowflake SnowPro Core Sprint
+## ❄️ Snowflake SnowPro Core Sprint

+***Certified on the first try with 845 — after a 7-day sprint.
+Proof that consistency beats overwhelm. 💪***

 Welcome to my **SnowPro Core Certification Sprint** – a focused and hands-on learning journey to master Snowflake fundamentals and earn the **SnowPro Core Certification**.
 This repository contains my organized notes, queries, practice tests, and small projects as I prepare for the exam.